-Fitbit may be best known for its wearable fitness trackers.
-However, the third generation Fitbit Versa 3 smartwatch series is the direct successor to last year’s Fitbit Versa 2, and while it may now arguably be overshadowed by the new Fitbit Sense, it features built-in GPS, a new PurePulse 2.0 monitor, as well as support for Google Assistant and Alexa.
+Fitbit is best known for its wearable fitness trackers.
+However, the third generation Fitbit Versa 3 smartwatch series is the direct successor to last year’s Fitbit Versa 2.
+The Versa 3 features built-in GPS, a new PurePulse 2.0 monitor, and support for Google Assistant and Alexa.

-It seems to offer a better all-round package than its predecessor, but is it really the best Fitbit smartwatch of the two?
-To find this out, I’ve compared the Fitbit Versa 3 and the Versa 2 across five categories.
+It seems to offer a better all-round package than its predecessor, but is it the best Fitbit smartwatch of the two?
+I’ve compared the Fitbit Versa 3 and the Versa 2 across five categories to find this out.
 Hopefully, this will help you to decide which is the device for you.

 Learn more in my complete review below